Adding a New Switch to an Existing EX4650 or QFX Series Virtual Chassis

 after the new switch is completely initialized in the Virtual Chassis.

-Before interconnecting the new switch into the Virtual Chassis in this case, see Adding a New QFX5100-24Q Switch with Two Expansion Modules in a QFX5100 Virtual Chassis for details on why, when, and how you should do this step..
+Before interconnecting the new switch into the Virtual Chassis in this case, see Add or Replace a QFX5100-24Q Switch with Two Expansion Modules in a QFX5100 Virtual Chassis for details on why, when, and how you should do this step.

 You might need to do this even if the new switch has the default factory configuration.